 • Avoiding family and friends

 The impact of cannabis addiction on your life is vast.
 By becoming physically dependant your body may go into cannabis withdrawal.
-This could leave you restless, uninterested in eating, irritable and unable to sleep.
+This could leave you restless, uninterested in eating, irritable, depressed and unable to sleep.